Palmerston North: Media

 The major daily newspaper in Palmerston North is the Manawatu Standard, while the weekly community newspaper is the Guardian.

-Most radio stations are based outside the city, however some on the nationwide networks have studios in Palmerston North.
-Local radio stations include More FM (formerly "2XS") featuring the popular "Mike West in the Morning" breakfast show from 6am-10am.
+Palmerston North is part of the wider Manawatū radio market, the sixth-largest in New Zealand with 157,000 listeners aged 10 and over.
+The largest commercial stations by share as of May 2025 are Newstalk ZB (12.7%), Magic (9.8%), The Breeze (8.7%), The Sound (8.5%), and Mai FM (8.1%).
+Local radio stations or national stations with local breakouts include More FM (formerly "2XS") featuring the popular "Mike West in the Morning" breakfast show from 6am-10am.
 Sister station The Breeze also has a local breakfast show from 6am-10am hosted by Burnzee.
 Radio Control is the local alternative student radio station, featuring local personality Abi Symes on "The Continental Breakfast" from 7 am to 9 am.
 Access Manawatu 999AM is a local community station and Kia Ora FM is the local Iwi station.

 The city's main television and FM radio transmitter is located atop Wharite Peak, 20 km northeast of the city centre.
 The first transmitter at the site was commissioned in 1963 to relay Wellington's WNTV1 channel (now part of TVNZ 1).
 The current main transmitter was built in 1966.